Clinics & Services

 Contraceptive advice is available from the nurses and all doctors during routine surgeries.
 A normal appointment should be made.

 This is performed at the surgery by some of the doctors.
-Various problems can be treated, such as injection of painful joints, removal of skin lesions and treatment of warts on referral by the GP.
+Various problems can be treated, such as injection of painful joints and removal of certain skin lesions on referral by the GP.
 This may save a patient the inconvenience of being referred to the hospital.

 A nurse-led travel clinic is available 5 days a week and is on an appointment basis only.
 Patients are advised to inform reception that they require an appointment for travel advice because these appointments are of 20 minute duration.
 Advice on vaccinations, anti-malaria medication and other travel-health related issues can be discussed with the practice nurse.